 The war in Ukraine has increased economic and political uncertainty, and has led to higher commodity prices.
 The substantial increase in electricity and gas prices may jeopardise the coverage of companies' liquidity needs and put pressure on the cost and price structure of the economy.

-Within Royal Decree-Law 6/2022 ("National response plan to the economic and social consequences of the war in Ukraine"), an aid package for the fisheries sector is included.
-This aid corresponds to the compensation to operators in the fisheries sector for additional costs, in accordance with Article 26(2) of Regulation (EU) 2021/1139 of the European Parliament and of the Council of 7 July 2021, establishing the European Maritime, Fisheries and Aquaculture Fund.
+The Royal Decree-Law 6/2022 ("National response plan to the economic and social consequences of the war in Ukraine") includes an aid package for the fisheries sector.
+This aid compensates operators in the fisheries sector for additional costs, in accordance with Article 26(2) of Regulation (EU) 2021/1139 of the European Parliament and of the Council of 7 July 2021.
+This action establishes the European Maritime, Fisheries and Aquaculture Fund.

-Specifically, the fisheries sector will receive €30 million, made up of an initial allocation of €21 million (70% funding from the European Commission), to be increased to €30 million (30% from the Member State: Spain).
-Similarly, the aquaculture sector will receive €20 million, comprising an initial allocation of €14 million (70% funding from the European Commission) to be increased to €20 million (30% from Spain).
-In both cases, funds come from an appropriation (credit), to be drawn from extraordinary revenue from the FIFG (Financial Instrument for Fisheries Guidance).
+Specifically, the fisheries sector will receive €30 million.
+This budget is made up of an initial allocation of €21 million (70% funding from the European Commission) and will be increased to €30 million (30% from Spain).
+Similarly, the aquaculture sector will receive €20 million, comprising an initial allocation of €14 million (70% funding from the European Commission), which will be increased to €20 million (30% from Spain).
+In both cases, funds come from an appropriation (credit), to be drawn from extraordinary revenue from the Financial Instrument for Fisheries Guidance.

 In addition, direct state aid for vessels and fishing vessel owners to compensate for the increase in fuel prices will amount to €18.18 million, ranging from €1,550.52 per vessel (with a gross tonnage of less than 25) to a maximum of €35,000 (for vessels of 2,500 gross tonnage or more).